 Who will correctly pronounce my name?

 Marist wants to make sure each name called on Commencement day is pronounced correctly.
 For this reason, names are all pre-recorded by the Dean of each school.
 Marist provides students with the opportunity to record their own names so that the name readers may use those recordings as a reference.
 To record your name, log into iLearn.
 Under your Sites, you will find a course named Commencement Name Recording.
 Follow the directions described in the assignment.
 You will need a computer with a built-in microphone.
 If you don’t have one of your own, stop by the Help Desk in Donnelly Hall or the Media Center in LT 208 for assistance.
-The Commencement Name Recording course will be available in late March, specific dates to be announced.
+The Commencement Name Recording course will be available March 19th - April 6th.
 If you have questions, please contact the Media Center at (845)575-3635.

 Do you know who the speaker will be?